radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/real-time-persistent-cache-refresh-commands.md

 This command stops an agent specified by name.

+>[!note]
->**Note – this command can be used to stop either Persistent Cache Refresh agents or CPLDS agents.**
+>This command can be used to stop either Persistent Cache Refresh agents or CPLDS agents.

 **Usage**
 <br>`stop-agent [-agentname <agentname>]`